Harmin/spaceX/README.md

 In the End, the goal of the assignment and how it is implemented is to go through MVVVM, Retrofit, Dagger, LiveData updations of UI and how to separate everything and use the kotlin extensions to do few operations.

-Also, developed in Kotlin and no third party lobraries used.
+Also, developed in Kotlin and no third party libraries used.